pranavpnair/azure-powershell/src/PrivateDns/PrivateDns/help/Remove-AzPrivateDnsVirtualNetworkLink.md

 Accept wildcard characters: False
 ```

-### -ResourceId
+### -ZoneName
-Specifies the ARM resource ID of the link.
+Specifies the name of the private DNS zone that the link is associated with.
+You must also specify the *ResourceGroupName* and *Name* parameter.
+Alternatively, you can specify the link using the *Link* parameter.

 ```yaml
 Type: System.String